deepomicslab/TCREmbedding/docs/tutorials.md

 tcr_embeds = embedder.embed()
 print(tcr_embeds.shape)

-# if you want to embed epitope, you can set the value of the use_columns parameter in load_data() to the column name of the column where the epitope is located.
+# if you want to embed epitope, you can set the value of the use_columns parameter in
+# load_data() to the column name of the column where the epitope is located.
 # then use embed_epitope() to embed.
 embedder.load_data("data/testdata_catELMo.csv", use_columns='Epitope')
 epi_embeds = embedder.embed_epitope()
 print(epi_embeds.shape)
 ```

+Note: We place models for download at Hugging Face.
+You need to specify the path to the model via *weights_file* in *load_model()* and the path to options file via *options_file* in *load_model()* before you run catELMo to embed sequences.Download link:[lihe088/TCRembedding at main (huggingface.co)](https://huggingface.co/lihe088/TCRembedding/tree/main/catELMo).

 ### 3.clusTCR